Amorites/VuePress-with-Netlify-CMS/docs/_pages/guide.md

 ## Setup Netlify CMS

-Edit the `backend` config in `.vuepress/public/admin/config.yml` to point at your repo.
+Edit the `backend` config in `.vuepress/public/admin/config.yml` to point at your repo and deploy the change.

 ```
 backend: